HirthikBalaji/HirthikBalaji/README.md

 # Hi there 👋

 ## About Me
-I am Hirthik Balaji C, a first-year student at Amrita Vishwa Vidyapeetham, Chennai Campus, in the Robotics and Artificial Intelligence department.
+I am Hirthik Balaji C, a 2nd year student at Amrita Vishwa Vidyapeetham, Chennai Campus, in the Robotics and Artificial Intelligence department.
 My passion lies in machine learning, artificial intelligence, and cybersecurity.
 I have worked on multiple AI-driven projects and have a deep understanding of real-world applications in these fields.

 ## Projects & Achievements
 - **AI & Machine Learning Projects:**